puppetlabs/puppetlabs-apache/README.md

 class { 'apache': }
 ```

+When you declare this class with the default options, the module:

+- Installs the appropriate Apache software package and [required Apache modules](#default_mods) for your operating system.
+- Places the required configuration files in a directory, with the [default location](#conf_dir) determined by your operating system.
+- Configures the server with a default virtual host and standard port ('80') and address ('\*') bindings.
+- Creates a document root directory determined by your operating system, typically `/var/www`.
+- Starts the Apache service.

-The Puppet module applies a default configuration based on your operating system; Debian, Red Hat, FreeBSD, and Gentoo systems each have unique default configurations.
-These defaults work in testing environments but are not suggested for production, and Puppet recommends customizing the class's parameters to suit your site.
-Use the [Reference](#reference) section to find information about the class's parameters and their default values.
+Apache defaults depend on your operating system.
+These defaults work in testing environments but are not suggested for production.
+We recommend customizing the class's parameters to suit your site.

-You can customize parameters when declaring the `apache` class.
 For instance, this declaration installs Apache without the apache module's [default virtual host configuration][Configuring virtual hosts], allowing you to customize all Apache virtual hosts:

 ``` puppet
 class { 'apache':